-SEE ALSO: Best Knife Brands for slicing mushooms.
+SEE ALSO: Best Knife Brands for slicing mushrooms.

-Shiitake mushrooms can also be stored in a breathable paper bag in the refrigerator.
+Shiitake mushrooms should be stored in a breathable paper bag in the refrigerator.

-Wipe the caps gently with a damp paper towel and transfer them to a bag.
+- Wipe the caps gently with a damp paper towel.

-Before using your shiitake mushrooms, you're going to have to remove the woody stems.
-Consider doing this during the cleaning process so the tender caps don't get damaged by adjacent stems.
+- Before using your shiitake mushrooms, you’re going to have to remove the woody stems.
+It’s best to do this during the cleaning process so the tender caps don’t get damaged by adjacent stems.